 \section{Introduction}

-When a photon hits a single-photon detector, for example a photo-multiplier tube (PMT), a chain of events is set in motion that would lead to an audible click or signal that can be processed by a classical observer.
-In the case of a PMT the photon is absorbed in the PMT's photo-cathode and, in turn, a photo-electron is emitted.
-The electron is amplified in several stages resulting in a detectable current pulse at the anode of the device.
+When a photon hits a single-photon detector, for example a photomultiplier tube (PMT), a chain of events is set in motion that would lead to an audible click or signal that can be processed by a classical observer.
+In the case of a PMT the photon is absorbed in the PMT's photocathode and, in turn, a photoelectron is emitted.
+The electron is multiplied in several stages resulting in a detectable current pulse at the anode of the device.

 A similar situation occurs for microwave photons in quantum bit (qubit) experiments \cite{Guetal2017}.
 The read-out of the qubit state, which can be prepared in a single-photon state \cite{Houcketal}, occurs via read-out lines that run from the device to the measurement apparatus.
 Implemented in the read-out lines is an amplification chain to enlarge the tiny qubit signal to human proportions.\\